as of ,

 So our visionary gambler, if they were to invest in Gamestop, would have a guaranteed buyer for their shares.
 And if millions of fellow degenerates were to ask their mother for an advance on their allowance so that they could buy Gamestop, too -

-And then, if famous e-commerce CEO Ryan Cohen were to buy a ton of Gamestop shares, join the board, and announce they're going to be a big company again by doing internet things and esports and radical new stuff -
+And then, if a famous e-commerce CEO were to buy a ton of Gamestop shares, join the board, and announce they're going to be a big company again by doing internet things and esports and radical new stuff -

 And then, if a truly insane amount of call option buying - don't worry about it if you don't know - were to force market makers to rapidly buy up a ton of shares to fulfill all those options they sold in a wild phenomenon called a gamma squeeze that's basically the stock equivalent of an atmospheric microburst, suddenly spiking Gamestop's price to unheard-of levels -